wendywarren/ac-type/_type-4/index.md

 You can navigate all the semester's assignments to explore what you'll be learning.
 All course content is on this site.
 It includes theory, lesson instructions, examples and file downloads.

+This is an in-person, on-campus course.
+It is imperative that you attend all classes.
+If, for some vital reason, you cannot attend a class, it is your responsibility to catch up with the help of a classmate.

+If there is a deadline that you cannot adhere to for some critical reason, you must tell me in person or <a href="mailto:paradia@algonquincollege.com" title="Contact Alain Paradis">via e-mail</a> so we can make alternate arrangements.

+My goal is your success, but you need to keep the channels of communication open with your teachers.

 #### Grading

 <table class="rubric">